During the 19th century, the Scottish-born James B. Beck was a Lexington lawyer and a respected national politician.

 Plan to vacation in Lexington and you might bump into a few celebrities.
 The Queen of England has horses at Lane's End Farm and stays there during her visit.
 Kentucky native Johnny Depp bought his mom a farm in the area and visits frequently.
 Ashley Judd is a fixture at Kentucky Wildcat basketball games.
 Laura Bell Bundy, the musical star of Legally Blonde, was born here, as was the ever-gorgeous George Clooney.

 Actor Steve Zahn married local girl Robyn Peterman (daughter of the catalogue genius J. Peterman) and is active in local theatre.
 William Shatner and his artist wife Elizabeth own a Saddlebred farm and are prominent in local horse circles.
 Actor and playwright Sam Shepard has a home here, as does actor Josh Hopkins of Cougar Town.
+Harry Dean Stanton began his acting career at the University of Kentucky and has returned for the annual festival held in his honor.

 Many familiar films have been made in whole or in part in Kentucky, as far back as 1937.
 Movie buffs will want to check out the complete list maintained by Kentucky's film office.